BBaysinger/bb-portfolio/docs/engineering-standards.md

 When working with AI coding assistants:

 - **Git operations**: AI _can_ stage files (`git add`) and prepare commits (`git commit`), and may offer to do so when work reaches a natural stopping point.
-AI should assume the developer will handle push, merge, and PR steps.
-AI should also assume the developer will run `npm run precommit` before any push so formatting side effects are visible to the human reviewer.
+AI should assume the developer will handle push, merge, and PR steps. `npm run precommit` should be run before every commit so formatting side effects are visible to the human reviewer each time, and the assistant may run that command any time it is deemed useful.
 AI must not offer to run `git push`; it may do so only when the developer explicitly asks.
 - **Command expectation**: when commit-ready work is complete, the assistant may ask whether the developer wants a commit.
 Only execute `git add`/`git commit` when explicitly instructed to run them.
 - **Confirmation required**: when providing any git command (including `git add`/`git commit`), the assistant must present the exact command(s) and require an explicit human **Approve/Execute** confirmation step via **command preview card**, as opposed to providing it in plain text.
-- **Local checks are human-run**: the developer runs local checks like `npm run precommit`, `npm run lint`, and `npm test`.
-The assistant should not run them unless explicitly asked.
+- **Local checks**: local checks like `npm run precommit`, `npm run lint`, and `npm test` should be run intentionally.
+Assume `npm run precommit` is run before every commit, and the assistant may run `npm run precommit` any time it is deemed useful.
+Other local checks should not be run unless explicitly asked.
 - **No linting required by the assistant**: do not require the assistant to run `npm run lint` as part of a task; request it only when you explicitly want the assistant to execute a lint pass.
 - **Builds**: do **not** run builds (e.g., `pnpm run build`, `npm run build:*`) by default.
 In most cases a build is already running; **ask the developer to run the build** and paste results unless the user explicitly asked you to run it or you need it to unblock a diagnosis.
 - **Running the project**: assume the project is already running locally with hot reload.
 Do **not** start/stop dev servers, Docker Compose stacks, or “run the app to verify” by default.
 Only run the project when you explicitly need runtime output (logs, HTTP responses, console errors) to confirm behavior or diagnose a problem, or when the user asks you to.